Kayli/price-monitor/README.md

 - Repository: encapsulates interactions and configuration of cache storage used for caching product ids that we have to monitor.
 Contains distributed locking logic that enables monitoring of multiple product prices in a horizontally scalable manner.

+## How to run in a cloud environment

+To run the application in a cloud environment using Kubernetes:

+- Choose a Cloud Provider: Use a Kubernetes-supported cloud service (e.g., Google Kubernetes Engine (GKE), Amazon EKS, or Azure AKS).

+- Set Up Docker Registry: Push your Docker images to a container registry (e.g., Docker Hub, AWS ECR, or Google Container Registry).

+- Provision Kubernetes Cluster: Create a Kubernetes cluster on your cloud provider, configuring node pools, networking, and storage as needed.

+- Convert Docker Compose to Kubernetes Manifests: Use tools like kompose to convert your Docker Compose files to Kubernetes YAML manifests, or manually create Deployment, Service, and ConfigMap/Secret files.

+- Deploy to Cluster: Use kubectl apply to deploy your Kubernetes manifests to the cluster.

+- Configure Environment Variables and Secrets: Define environment variables and store sensitive data in Kubernetes Secrets.

+- Expose and Monitor: Set up Services and Ingress for public access, configure scaling and monitoring through Kubernetes tools or your cloud provider.

+This will deploy your Docker Compose stack as a Kubernetes application in the cloud.

 ## Known problems

-- if any error occurs during remote api call
+- If any error occurs during remote api call
     - monitor component will discard the whole batch of async requests, which is somewhat wasteful
     - monitor component will retry to update price again and again until it succeeds, so there is no protection against 'poisoned' product urls
-- only monitor is covered with unit tests, but there are no automated integration tests for the application
+- Only monitor is covered with unit tests, but there are no automated integration tests for the application
-- there is no coverage metrics collected during tests run
+- There is no coverage metrics collected during tests run
-- there is no automated performance testing implemented
+- There is no automated performance testing implemented
-- there is no automated security scanning implemented
+- There is no automated security scanning implemented
-- there is no ci/cd pipeline configured for github repository
+- There is no ci/cd pipeline configured for github repository